A young woman with disabilities walks through a town with two women

 External resources

-Bulletin of the Faculty of People with Intellectual Disabilities
+Bulletin of the Faculty for People with Intellectual Disabilities

-The Bulletin of the Faculty of People with Intellectual Disabilities is a publication to keep clinical psychologists working in the field of learning disability informed about:
+The Bulletin of the Faculty for People with Intellectual Disabilities is a publication to keep clinical psychologists working in the field of learning disability informed about:

 • Faculty and other relevant Society activities;

-• innovative practice changes in statutory provision and legislation related to people with intellectual disabilities;
+• innovative practice changes in statutory provisions and legislation related to people with intellectual disabilities;

 • latest research; and